 Bridget S. Murphy

-Implementation Science.
+Dissemination & Implementation (D&I) Science.
 Dr. Murphy began her career by providing services to adolescents involved with the juvenile justice system.
 This led to various projects implementing evidence-based programs for adolescents and their families, transitional-aged youth, and pregnant, parenting, and childless women.
 She led the day-to-day implementation of a multi-site screening, brief intervention, referral to treatment (SBIRT) project for juvenile justice involved youth and their caregivers.
 She also coordinated a study assessing the efficacy of online training for parents who have children with or suspected of having attention deficit hyperactivity disorder.
-Today, through a Career Development Award, she is developing interventions and strategies to implement Opioid Stewardship Programs (OSPs) in rural healthcare organizations.
-She is a fellow in the Mountain States-Community Engaged Dissemination and Implementation (MS-CEDI) sponsored by Arizona State University.
+Today, through a career development award, she is developing interventions and strategies to implement Opioid Stewardship Programs (OSPs) in rural healthcare organizations to address pain and addiction.
+She was a fellow in the Mountain States-Community Engaged Dissemination and Implementation (MS-CEDI) sponsored by Arizona State University.

 Teaching and Service.
 Dr. Murphy is the instructor for the undergraduate course Drugs and Society and faculty lead for the undergraduate certificate and minor in addiction and substance use.
-Dr. Murphy is an advisor to the Arizona Cannabis Education program and the Team Awareness Combatting Overdose student club.
+Dr. Murphy is an advisor to the U of A’s Arizona Cannabis Education program and the Team Awareness Combatting Overdose (TACO) student club.

 Research Synopsis